metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 For the Jets, Mike White and Keelan Cole are currently sidelined with COVID designations.
 Corey Davis is still working through a groin issue that kept him out last week.

 #### _History_

+Neither of these two have danced recently given both belong to different conferences.
+That being said, the Jets defense has been historically inept.
+Their rushing defense is particular has been utterly pathetic.
+Unfortunately for them, Philadelphia is one of the best rushing outfits in the league.
+It's been their ability to matriculate the rock over ground that's scored them quite a few wins this year.

+#### _Weather_

+Unseasonably warm for an early December game at Metlife

+***

+Eagles -7

+***

+**Philadelphia covers if**
+their offensive coaches remain committed to rushing the ball behind Jalen Hurts and Miles Sanders.
+Their downfall last week was their bull-headed insistence on having Hurts pass the ball on critical downs.
+That can't be the case this week.

+**New York covers if**
+Zach Wilson manages to negotiate around Philadelphia's aggressive pass rush and keep the chains moving consistently, dominating time of possession in the process.